Come and explore at Charlecote

 - Please supervise your children at all times.
 The riverbanks, lake and haha are unfenced.

-- Please keep to the winding paths in the woodland garden - short-cuts trample the plants!
+- Please help little ones to keep to the winding paths in the woodland garden - short-cuts trample the plants!

 Did you know…?

-… every Family Membership sold by our friendly Visitor Reception team at Charlecote directly funds our work here?
+… every Family Membership sold by our friendly Visitor Reception team at Charlecote generates a payment to us from central funds and goes directly to our work here.

 ... you can include your children or grandchildren in your membership.